|Mark McManus as DCI Taggart.|

 Production Notes: In a 2011 interview, series creator Glenn Chandler said: "I'd been putting on plays at the old Soho Poly when I was asked to create a series about a Glasgow detective.
 When I pointed out that I actually came from Edinburgh, I asked if I could set the series there.
 But on grounds of cost, it had to be set in Glasgow.
 So I took a crash-course in Glasgow speak, doing my research by hanging around in bars.
 But there'd still be moments when I'd be told that what I'd written was pure Edinburgh and it needed translating into Glasgwegian."

 Our Review: Like its original lead character, Taggart is a straightforward detective series that offers little that's unique beyond its gray Glasgow setting.
 To its credit, the mystery plots hold interest thanks to a plethora of suspects and red herrings.
 Overall, one's enjoyment of the series will hinge on one's acceptance of the lead characters.
-Personally, we grew a little tired of DCI Taggart (and admittedly have not watched the episodes with him).
+Personally, we grew a little tired of DCI Taggart (and admittedly have not watched the episodes without him).

 Grade: B (McManus episodes only).